Media in The Simpsons: Journalism

 The character Kent Brockman functions as The Simpsons's main character for news parodies.
 He was based on Los Angeles anchormen Hal Fishman and Jerry Dunphy, and modeled after anchorman Ted Koppel.
 Another influence on the character was The Mary Tyler Moore Show's Ted Baxter, played by Ted Knight.
 His role on The Simpsons is to host the news as the fictional television channel, Channel 6's anchorman.
 In addition to the news, he also hosts the programs Eye on Springfield and Smartline.
-Brockman is joined by Scott Christian and Arnie Pie on the Channel 6 news team.
+Brockman is joined by Scott Christian and Arnie Pye on the Channel 6 news team.
 Originally, Scott Christian was the anchor and Brockman was the field reporter, but the show shifted focus to Brockman.
-Arnie Pie is a helicopter-based traffic reporter that sometimes helps with field reports other than traffic.
+Arnie Pye is a helicopter-based traffic reporter that sometimes helps with field reports other than traffic.

 In most of his appearances, Brockman seems more interested in entertaining the viewers than informing them of real news.
 In "Homer Loves Flanders" Brockman calls the United States Army a "kill-bot factory" in a news broadcast.
 Mirkin said this was a joke the staff "particularly loved to do" because it pointed out how negative and mean-spirited news broadcasts can be, and how they are seemingly "always trying to scare everybody" by creating panic and depression.
 Turner said that "in Brockman's journalism, we see some of the modern news media's ugliest biases", of which he says are glibness, amplification, and sensationalism.
 MSN called Brockman one of the worst TV news anchors.

 A real-life journalist named Reid, who Gray interviewed for his book, states that the episode "Girly Edition" mirrors well how some journalists actually work.
 She said the episode shows "the ludicrous nature of, you know, what we do in a lot of things.
 The kids news with Bart and Lisa: I mean, you see them do really stupid stories about the news, and 'news you can use,' and 'how to get rid of your sheets when you wet them.'
 I mean, people really do stories like that."
 Steven Keslowitz writes in his book The World According to the Simpsons that the episode showcases the fact that "the viewing of attractive newscasters and the use of persuasive tones of voice often do have an impact on the minds of many intelligent members of American society."
 With that said, the episode parodies the relationship between hard and intelligent journalism championed by Lisa and the "Up Close and Personal" style preferred by Bart.